NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/corpse-compass.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "This bone compass, made of the bones of sapient creatures that died violent deaths, is eerily effective when it comes to locating corpses.
-If you know you're [[Actions/Track|Tracking]] a creature that's dead, you can use the compass's idiosyncrasies to your advantage and gain a +2 item bonus to your Survival check to do so.
-Otherwise, it works as a normal [[Equipment/Compass|Compass]]."
+If you know you're [[Track|Tracking]] a creature that's dead, you can use the compass's idiosyncrasies to your advantage and gain a +2 item bonus to your Survival check to do so.
+Otherwise, it works as a normal [[compass]]."
 powerTitle1:
 actionEconomy1:
 type1: